 Determining which type of hosting you’ll need can help narrow down your choices even further.
 To compare the twelve companies that made it to the end of our reviewing process, we focused on their shared hosting services.

-Here is a list of what we consider to be the five best web hosts of 2020 and where their service excels:
+Here is a list of what we consider to be the four best web hosts of 2020 and where their service excels:

 WPX Hosting: Best for Managed WordPress